Generalizable Motion Planning via Operator Learning: Appendix

 \item \textbf{Domain-Agnostic Fourier Neural Operators (DAFNO) \citet{liu2023domain}} DAFNO, an extension of FNO, maintains the same network structure as an FNO, but additionally encodes the domain geometry into the kernel calculation in frequency space.
 That is, DAFNO, multiplies the encoded input in frequency space by an additional mask containing the domain geometry.
 This approach, taking advantage of the fact that Fourier transforms only operate on periodic grids, enable users to learn FNO approximations on non-uniform geometries.

 \item \textbf{Neural Time Fields (NTFields) \citet{ni2023ntfields}} NTFields is similar to the operator learning architectures in that the network aims to learn an operator, but specifically they constrain that operator to be the solution operator of an Eikonal PDE.
 In particular, they re-parameterize the value function as a factorized Eikonal equation $V(\bm{x}, \bm{g}) = \frac{\|\bm{x}-\bm{g}\|} {\tau(\bm{x}, \bm{g})}$ where $\tau$ is learned via a neural network.
 They then perform training with a physics informed loss based on the satisfaction of the Eikonal PDE enabling NTFields to learn paths \emph{without training data}.
-As such NTFields is able to generalize to high dimensional environments, but is constrained as it needs retraining for each new environment geometry. \end{itemize}
+As such NTFields is able to generalize to high dimensional environments, but is constrained as it needs retraining for each new environment geometry. \item \textbf{P-Neural Time Fields (P-NTFields) \citet{ni2023progressive}} P-NTFields is an extension to NTFields where the authors propose a progressive learning approach.
+Particularly, they modify the model training of NTFields by linearly increasing the speed field as the model is trained for more epochs.
+This helps eliminate the local minima in the value function and thus better captures the geometry of the environment.
+However, like NTFields, P-NTFields is a physics informed approach and therefore is limited as it also requires retraining for each new environment geometry. \end{itemize}